 The KA-CRNN approach \cite{koenig2025kolmogorov} first involves the definition of a complete CRNN via the Arrhenius and mass action laws \cite{ji_autonomous_2021}, as is prevalent in the literature for thermal runaway kinetics \cite{koenig_accommodating_2023, koenig_uncertain_2024, bhatnagar_chemical_2025, koenig_comprehensive_2025}.
 Then, the subset of kinetic parameters defined in the CRNN for R1 and R2 are re-parameterized using KAN activations to incorporate their continuous functional dependnce on an external factor, here the SOC.
 The CRNN reaction system is as defined in Eqs. \ref{eq:r1} through \ref{eq:r3}.
 The reaction rates can be computed as

-for the $i^{th}$ reaction, where $i=1:3$. $c_1$ is the mass fraction of the layered structure corresponding to $C_l$, while $c_2$ is the spinel phase ($C_s$) and $c_3$ is the oxygen (O$_2$). $C_r$ and $C_{prod}$ do not impact any reaction rates and are not tracked in the CRNN learning problem, meanwhile the mass fraction of the electrolyte corresponding to $C_e$ is fixed at unity due to the oxygen-limited reaction, thus it has a constant zero effect on Eq. \ref{eqn_rate_log}.
-The individual species production and consumption rates are
+for the $i^{th}$ reaction, where $i=1:3$. $c_1$ is the normalized mass of the layered structure corresponding to $C_l$, while $c_2$ is the spinel phase ($C_s$) and $c_3$ is the oxygen (O$_2$). {The normalized mass of the electrolyte corresponding to $C_e$ is fixed at unity due to the oxygen-limited reaction, thus it has a constant zero effect on Eq. {\ref{eqn_rate_log}}. $C_r$ and $C_{prod}$ are exclusively reaction products that do not appear as reactants in any reactions studied here.
+Thus, while their formation remains implicitly modeled by the reaction rates studied here, we do not explicitly track their normalized masses to reduce extraneous computation.
+This omission does not affect any of the learned reaction rates or heat release profiles, as these species have no impact on these quantities as per the formulation in Eq. {\ref{eqn_rate_log}}.} The individual species production and consumption rates are

 Finally, the key exothermic heat release term is defined using the individual reaction enthalpies $\Delta H_i$ as